- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 Attributes - displays an icon attribute associated with the vendor product.
 For example "Made in the USA" or "Vegetarian".
 Hovering your cursor over the icon displays the description:

-For a description of each attribute icon, see Attribute Icon Descriptions for Vendor Products. - Availability - the stock status is listed here.
+For a description of each attribute icon, see Attribute Icon Descriptions for Vendor Products below. - Availability - the stock status is listed here.
 For example “Active” or “Out of Stock”.
 Note that if you are a corporate account viewing the vendor product selections of your child accounts, and the availability status between the DC's of the child accounts is different, then "Varied" is displayed.

 - Cost/Serving - the cost per serving of the item.
 Note that the serving is pulled from the portion size of the item.
 See also How Cost Per Serving is Calculated.